ranjithrd/confluence_23/src/events/moot-court.md

   participants navigate a labyrinth of case law with precision.
 It's a high-stakes theater of law, where young advocates strive to showcase their legal prowess and ignite the flames of justice.
-Brace yourselves for the adrenaline rush, as moot court unleashes a display of legal brilliance!
+Brace yourselves for the adrenaline rush, as Columba unleashes a display of legal brilliance!
 rules: >-
   * Each team must have a minimum of 1 laptop.